axeloncio/Problems-in-mathematics/README.md

 - **Combinatorial Game Theory**
 - **Probability and Statistics**

-Huge thanks to A Mathematical Room for reviewing my solutions without asking anything in return.
+Huge thanks to A Mathematical Room for reviewing my solutions without asking for anything in return.